Your Vaughan site runs 31 plugins on Elementor and loads like the yard's dial-up modem

 Exactly what you get

 A clean, fast WordPress site on a custom theme, with the real features you need built to fit and the page-builder bloat gone, while your team keeps the easy content editing they're used to.
-It integrates with the systems around it: custom CRM development for leads, inventory management software for a live catalogue, booking and scheduling software for appointments, and business intelligence dashboards for traffic and conversion insight.
+It integrates with the systems around it: custom CRM development for leads, inventory management software for a live catalogue, booking and scheduling software for appointments, and business intelligence (BI) dashboards for traffic and conversion insight.

 How to choose a developer in Vaughan